agoodloe/LDunnDistributedTM/ContinuousConsistency.md

 # Introduction

-Civil aviation has traditionally focused primarily on the efficient and safe transportation of people and goods via the airspace, usually to and from airports.
+Civil aviation has traditionally focused primarily on the efficient and safe transportation of people and goods via the airspace.
 Despite the inherent risks, the application of sound engineering practices and conservative operating procedures has made flying the safest mode of transport today.
 Now the desire not to compromise this safety makes it difficult to integrate unmanned vehicles into the airspace, accomodate emerging applications, and keep pace with rapid growth in commercial aviation.
 To that end, the NASA Aeronautics' Airspace Operations and Safety Program (AOSP) System Wide Safety (SWS) project has been investigating new technologies and methods by which crewed and uncrewed aircraft may safely operate in shared airspace.

-This memo surveys some of the distributed computing challenges generally encountered in this setting and methods that may prove useful in overcoming them.
+This memo surveys topics in distributed computing that are relevant to the \mbox{challenge} of maintaining system-wide safety.
 Our primary motivating use cases have been taken from civil emergency response scenarios, especially wildfire suppression and hurricane relief.
 The motivation for this choice is two-fold.
 First, the rules for operating in the US national airspace are typically relaxed during natural disasters and relief efforts.
 Second, these settings are an excellent microcosm for the sorts of general challenges faced by other, non-emergency applications.
+We summarize a range of diverse topics in the literature that may prove useful in overcoming these challenges.

+A common albeit abstract theme is the notion of *continuity*, as in topology.
+Designing a system that is robust to real-world environments is an exercise in making tradeoffs, and it is of particular importance in this setting to exercise fine control over these tradeoffs.
+To build a system that is predictable---clearly a prerequisite for safety---changes in network conditions, usage patterns, etc. should generate (only) a proportional change in system behavior as observed by its users.
+In other words, the behavior of a safe system should in some sense be a continuous function of its inputs and operational environment.

 ## Layout of this document

 This document aims to be self-contained and accessible to a broad technical audience.

 Section \ref{sec:disaster-response} starts with a pragmatic summary of disaster response and some of the relevant computing challenges in that setting.
-Subsequent sections analyze these challenges further, proceeding from lower-level details (memory models and network protocols) to higher-level ones (database replication and data fusion).
-A common albeit abstract theme is the notion of *continuity*---a preference to make flexible and balanced tradeoffs rather than committing to extremes, in order to build systems that offer a balance of desirable properties while tolerating real-world environments.
+The rest of the document analyzes these issues further, proceeding from lower-level details (memory models and network protocols) to higher-level ones (database replication and data fusion).

-Section \ref{sec:background} presents general background on distributed systems, consistency, and a classic and fundamental
+Section \ref{sec:background} is an introduction to distributed systems, consistency, and a classic and fundamental result: the "CAP" theorem(s) for the atomic and sequential consistency models (Theorems
-result: the "CAP" theorem(s) for the atomic and sequential consistency models (Theorems \ref{thm:cap} and \ref{thm:cap-sequential}, respectively).
-The CAP theorem is a negative result, proving that a distributed system cannot enforce strong consistency without going offline during network partitions.
+\ref{thm:cap} and \ref{thm:cap-sequential}, respectively).
+The CAP
+theorem is a negative result, proving that a distributed system cannot enforce strong consistency without going offline during network partitions.
 More generally, the result implies that maintaining strong consistency makes systemwide network performance an upper bound on the availability of a system to do useful work for clients, an unacceptable restriction.
-The practical importance of this result is that in realistic emergency response environments, agents will almost always act with less than perfect global information, a fact that will later motivate Section
+The practical importance of this result is that in realistic emergency response environments, agents will almost always act with less than perfect global information, a fact that will later motivate Section \ref{sec:continuous-consistency}.
-\ref{sec:continuous-consistency}.

 Section \ref{sec:desiderata} identifies a few desirable properties of systems for our use case.
 We use these points to frame the discussion